BCOMM-User-Documentation/Github-User-Documentation/docs/localRepo.md

 git status
 ```

+??? info "What does git status do?"
+    `git status` displays a list of paths inside the project which are different from the information that is stored in the local repository.
+When you first start a repository every file in the project should appear marked in red after the command is run.

+??? success
+    A list of filepaths prefixed with `modified:` and marked in red.
+The list should include every file in the project.

 2\.
 Add any changes or progress made in git repository.

 ```git
 git add .
 ```

+??? info "What does git add . do?"
+    `git add` informs the Git scripting language of what files you want it to update on its copy of your project.
+The `.` that follows it a shorthand that tells the Git scripting language that we want it to update changes on all the files that have been modified.
+If you wanted to add a specific set of files, you would run the `git add <file_name>` command for each one.

 3\.
 Run the command from step 1 once more to ensure that the Git scripting language is now tracking changes in all the files in the directory.